 The Lama was produced both by Aerospatiale -- which had superseded Sud Aviation in 1970 -- and of course by HAL in India, as the "Cheetah".
 HAL assembled the first Cheetah from an Aerospatiale-provided kit in 1972, with local content increasing until fully Indian-built machines began to be rolled out in 1976:1977.
 The Lama was also assembled from Aerospatiale kits by Helibras in Brazil, with the machine being sold regionally under the name of "Gavaio".

 * In 2003, HAL flew a Lama / Cheetah fitted with a modern Turbomeca TM333-2M2 turboshaft with full authority digital engine control (FADEC), the updated machine being named the "Cheetal".
-While the TM333-2M2 is a more powerful engine than the old Artouste IIIB, since the rotor system remained unchanged there was no real change in the helicopter's basic performance specs.
+While the TM333-2M2 is a more powerful engine than the old Artouste IIIB, since the rotor system remained unchanged, there was no real improvement in the helicopter's basic performance specs.
 However, the Cheetal was able to maintain its performance to substantially higher altitude, while the TM333-2M2 was easier to maintain, more fuel efficient, and in particular lighter than the Artouste IIIB, meaning a clear increase in payload.
-The TM333 series is also used in the Dhruv helicopter, which would make logistics simpler for the Indian military.
+The TM333 series is also used in the Dhruv helicopter, made logistics simpler for the Indian military.

 The Indian military obtained ten Cheetals, apparently new-build machines, with initial deliveries in 2009.
 The service has expressed interest in upgrading existing Cheetahs in service.
 Of course, the Lancer could be "up-engined" with the TM333 as well.